sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/aws-ec2.md

 ## Features

-**NEED TO COMPLETE** Can use environment variables and secrets management to avoid exposing your EC2 API token, username/password, and other sensitive information?
+**NEED TO COMPLETE** Is my draft list below accurate?
 Are there other features to add here?

 - Tunable arguments: use Sensu annotations to set custom instance ID, instance ID labels, timeouts, and more in EC2
+- Use Sensu [environment variables and secrets management][3] to avoid exposing your AWS EC2 API token, username and password.
 - [Event-based templating][2]: include observation data from event attributes to add meaningful, actionable context.

 ## Get the plugin